gjbex/training-material/CPlusPlus/STL/README.md

 1. `priority_queue.cpp`: implements an example of using a priority queue for non-trivial items.
 1. `set_stl.cpp`: very basic illustration of using STL sets.
+1. `vector_stl.cpp`: very basic illustration of using STL vectors with iterators.
+1. `valarray_stl.cpp`: very basic illustration of using STL valarrays with iterators.
 1. `Makefile`: make file to build the sample code.